11011110/blog/_posts/2018-02-14-metoo-in-theory.md

 title: "#MeToo in theoretical computer science"
 date: 2018-02-14 10:06
 ---
 This guest post was sent to me by a colleague who wishes to remain anonymous.
-It is also [crossposted on Suresh Venkatasubramanian's blog](http://blog.geomblog.org/2018/02/a-metoo-testimonial-that-hits-close-to.html).
+It is also crossposted on [Geomblog](http://blog.geomblog.org/2018/02/a-metoo-testimonial-that-hits-close-to.html) and [Ernie's 3d pancakes](http://3dpancakes.typepad.com/ernie/2018/02/metoo-guest-post.html).

 &nbsp;